Infrastructure Improvements, City of Ostrander, Minnesota

 Sectors

-The City of Ostrander’s water supply, distribution, and storage system was originally constructed in the late 1940’s, had outlived its useful life, and was beginning to fail.
-In addition, the city’s sanitary sewer collection system and main lift station, originally constructed in the mid-1960’s, were also deteriorated and failing.
-Fillmore County was planning to reconstruct County Roads 1 & 3, which serve as the main roads through Ostrander.
-The city needed help to determine the scope of needed infrastructure improvements and to identify funding opportunities.
+The City of Ostrander’s water supply, distribution, and storage system was originally constructed in the 1940s, had outlived its useful life, and was beginning to fail.
+The city’s sanitary sewer collection system and main lift station, originally constructed in the 1960s, were also deteriorating and failing.
+Fillmore County was planning to reconstruct County Roads 1 and 3, which serve as the main roads through Ostrander.
+The city needed help to determine the scope of needed infrastructure improvements and identify funding opportunities.

-Bolton & Menk was hired to prepare a Preliminary Engineering Report and develop funding applications through USDA Rural Development, the MN Public Facilities Authority, the Small Cities Development Program, and the MnDOT Local Road Improvement Program.
-The report identified the need to completely replace the city’s entire water distribution system, the wastewater collection system, the main lift station, and the water tower.
-The report also identified the need to construct a new well and well house.
-Together with the reconstruction of the two county roads, the total cost for the needed improvements was $9.7 million.
+Bolton & Menk prepared a Preliminary Engineering Report and developed funding applications through USDA Rural Development, MN Public Facilities Authority, Small Cities Development Program, and MnDOT Local Road Improvement Program.
+The report identified the need to completely replace the city’s entire water distribution system, wastewater collection system, main lift station, and water tower, and identified the need to construct a new well and well house.
+The total cost for the needed improvements was $9.7 million.

-In the end, the city recieved a total of $5.9 million in grant from state and federal agencies.
-Along with a $2 million committment from Fillmore County to cover the costs of the county road reconstruction, the city’s obligation was limited to $1.8 million in the form of a 40-year loan from USDA Rural Development.
-Construction of Phase 1 of the project was completed in 2019, and Phase 2 construction began in 2020 and is planned for completion in 2021.
+The city received $5.9 million in grants from state and federal agencies.
+Along with a $2 million commitment from Fillmore County for the county road reconstruction, the city’s obligation was limited to $1.8 million in the form of a 40-year loan from USDA Rural Development.

 Related Projects